1umair/Forecasting-Bikeshare-DC/Project Proposal/team10-proposal.md

 #### Project Title:
 #### Background Information on chosen project topic:
 Bikesharing systems are an increasingly popular solution in major urban areas to increase trips taken by bike, which can help people get around without cars, thus improving the lives of both users, as well as non-users, as each bike trip potentially represents a trip that would otherwise have required a car.
-We hope to use data from DC’s Capital Bikeshare in 2011 and 2012 to predict bikeshare usage system-wide.
+We hope to use data from the DC Capital Bikeshare in 2011 and 2012 to predict bikeshare usage system-wide.

 ### Problem Statement (clear and concise statement explaining purpose of your analysis and investigation):

 ### State your Primary Research Question (RQ):
+Using the predictor variables available in our dataset, can we predict bikeshare usage over time?

 #### Add some possible Supporting Research Questions (2-4 RQs that support problem statement):
 * What are the main factors influencing bikesharing rates?